USER0308/USER0308.github.io/README.md

 # a multi-searching engine mainpage

-open the URL(https://user0308.github.io) and use it ^_^ !
+open the URL(`https://user0308.github.io`) and use it ^_^ !

-Usage: select the searching engine on the left, type your keywords, press ENTER or click the button on the right.
+Usage: select the searching engine on the left, type your keywords, press `ENTER` or click the button on the right.

 Specially, when you open the mainpage, it will focus on the input box, so just type your keywords without moving your mouse and clicking again.
-You can change the searching engine by typing engine name before your keywords, separate by SPACE.
-For example, if you want to search 'cat' in bing.com, you just need to type '必应 cat', although the searching engine on the left is still baidu.com, it will turn to bing.com finally.
+You can change the searching engine by typing engine name before your keywords, separate by `SPACE`.
+For example, if you want to search  `cat` in `bing.com`, you just need to type `必应 cat`, although the searching engine on the left is still `baidu.com`, it will turn to `bing.com` finally.
 By this mean, maybe you can drop your mouse ^_^!

 More features are coming...